eclipse-tractusx/eclipse-tractusx.github.io/docs/developer.md

 [Community](/community/intro) page.
 It sets the stage for your contribution to Eclipse Tractus-X and provides a broad overview of our project and community.

-Once you're familiar with our community, the **Developer Hub** becomes your critical next step.
-This space is your comprehensive guide and trusted companion in your contribution journey.
-It is highly recommended familiarizing yourself with most, if not all, of its content.

 Your journey with Eclipse Tractus-X starts here, let's build the future of automotive technology together!